HIPAA Hosting Cost 2026: $300 to $2,500+ Monthly Pricing

 Here is where the most commonly named budget platforms actually stand on BAAs:

-Bluehost does not sign a BAA for any product.
+- Bluehost does not sign a BAA for any product.
+See is Bluehost HIPAA compliant.

-GoDaddy does sign a BAA, but only for its dedicated HIPAA-compliant Microsoft 365 email product, not for its standard website hosting plans.
+- GoDaddy does sign a BAA, but only for its dedicated HIPAA-compliant Microsoft 365 email product, not for its standard website hosting plans.
+We cover the details in is GoDaddy HIPAA compliant.

-Squarespace does sign a BAA, but only for its Acuity Scheduling product on Powerhouse and Premium plans, not for its core website builder.
+- Squarespace does sign a BAA, but only for its Acuity Scheduling product on Powerhouse or Enterprise plans, not for its core website builder.
+See is Squarespace HIPAA compliant.

 Monthly hosting is not the only expense.
 These additional costs catch many practices off guard.